deanalvero/line-chart-cmp/README.md

 # Line Chart Compose Multiplatform

 ## Overview
 A Compose Multiplatform library for rendering a customizable line chart.
+With this library, line charts from across iOS, Android, Desktop, and Web builds of your app will be the same.

+Try out the WASM build of the sample app at https://deanalvero.github.io/line-chart-cmp/.

 ## Dependency
 Add the dependency to your build.gradle.
 Replace version with what is available [here](https://central.sonatype.com/artifact/io.github.deanalvero/line-chart-cmp/versions).